saperly

 Compliance

-Consent, disclosures, and 10DLC are first-class in Saperly and enforced independently of any LLM — outbound contact without recorded consent is blocked before it goes out.
+Consent, disclosures, and 10DLC registration are first-class in Saperly, with consent and disclosures enforced independently of any LLM — outbound contact without recorded consent is blocked before it goes out.

 Saperly bakes TCPA compliance in.
-Consent, disclosures, and 10DLC registration are first-class objects enforced independently of any LLM — so a misbehaving model (or a model you swap out) can never route around them.
-Outbound voice or SMS to a peer without recorded consent is rejected before it goes out.
+Consent, disclosures, and 10DLC registration are first-class objects, not prompt instructions.
+Consent and disclosures are enforced independently of any LLM — a misbehaving model (or one you swap out) can never route around them, and outbound voice or SMS to a peer without recorded consent is rejected before it goes out.
+10DLC is the carrier-side registration Saperly files and tracks on your behalf; carriers, not Saperly, police delivery on unregistered numbers.

 Base URL https://api.saperly.com.
-Authenticate with Authorization: Bearer sk_live_...; the workspace is resolved from the token.
+Authenticate with Authorization: Bearer sap_sk_live_...; the workspace is resolved from the token.

 Consent is recorded per (number, peer) pair: a ConsentRecord says this Saperly number has consent to contact that peer number.
 Saperly checks it automatically on every outbound message and call.